Umifenovir

-Status
+Medical use

 Testing of umifenovir's efficacy has mainly occurred in China and Russia, and it is well known in these two countries.
-Some of the Russian tests showed the drug to be effective and a direct comparison with oseltamivir showed similar efficiency in vitro and in a clinical setting.
+Some of the Russian tests showed the drug to be effective against influenza A and a direct comparison with oseltamivir showed similar efficiency in vitro and in a clinical setting.
 In 2010 Arbidol was the drug brand with the highest sales volume in Russia.
 In the first quarter of 2020 it had a 16 percent share in the Russian antiviral market.

-Mode of action

-Biochemistry

-Umifenovir inhibits membrane fusion of influenza virus.
-Umifenovir prevents contact between the virus and target host cells.
-Fusion between the viral envelope (surrounding the viral capsid) and the cell membrane of the target cell is inhibited.
-This prevents viral entry to the target cell, and therefore protects it from infection.